dinith95/CodingBook/devops/docker.md

 container is created from the docker base image with application or other process running on it. [more info](https://www.docker.com/resources/what-container/#:~:text=A%20Docker%20container%20image%20is,tools%2C%20system%20libraries%20and%20settings.)

+## Docker Compose
+- can be used crete multiple docker builds to be bundled together .
+- each of the items can be added under `services`

 ## docker useful commands